 LESS THAN SIGNIFICANT IMPACT.
 The substation site would be located on land with low relief and slope gradients.
 The geotechnical evaluation completed by the applicant identified site-specific geologic conditions and potential geologic hazards (SCE 2008).
 The evaluation report provided design and construction recommendations to reduce potential impacts from geologic hazards or soil conditions.
 Under PDF GEO-2, the applicant will incorporate results from the evaluation into the design of the project.
 Potential impacts on substation expansion would be less than those associated with the initial build-out.
 Installation of the telecommunications lines on existing overhead structures and through existing underground conduit would not result in a change from existing conditions related to soil stability, including the potential for on-site or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse.
-Areas that would require trenching for underground installation of the telecommunications would result in a chase for underground installation of the telecommunications would require trenching for underground installation of the telecommunications lines would require trenching for underground installation of the telecommunications lines would require trenching for underground installation of the telecommunications lines would require trenching for underground installation of the telecommunications lines would not significantly impact soils-stability conditions.
+Areas that would require trenching for underground installation of the telecommunications would require trenching for underground installation of the telecommunications would require trenching for underground installation of the telecommunications lines would not significantly impact soils-stability conditions.
 Therefore, the project would result in a less than significant impact under this criterion.